aws/eks-anywhere/docs/content/en/docs/tasks/packages/cert-manager/_index.md

 ## Install on workload cluster

-**NOTE: Cert-manager package can only be installed on a workload cluster**
+**NOTE: The cert-manager package can only be installed on a workload cluster**
 <!-- this content needs to be indented so the numbers are automatically incremented -->
 1. Generate the package configuration
    ```bash